VishnuGShephertz/AppHype-Unity-SDK/README.md

 2. Leads a developer to earn stacks of money by serving a targeted ad that a user wants to see.
 3. Offers a solution to the Advertiser by showcasing their Ads to an app user.
 4. Read complete [API Documentation](http://50.112.109.96:8080/docs) on AppHype Ad Network Guide.
-5. A complete [Turtorial](http://50.112.109.96:8080/tutorial-android), How you can integrate it in your Existing Android Application.
+5. A complete [Turtorial](http://50.112.109.96:8080/tutorial-unity), How you can integrate it in your existing unity Android application.

 # Running Ad Sample

 1. [Register](http://50.112.109.96:8080/login) with AppHype platform.
 2. If you are already registered, login to [AppHype] (http://50.112.109.96:8080/login/index).
-3. 3.
-After you have successfully logged in, create an Android App by entering app details.
+3. After you have successfully logged in, create an Android App by entering app details.
 4. Download  AppHype Android [SDK] (https://github.com/VishnuGShephertz/AppHypeSDK/tree/AppHype-Version-1.0/archive/master.zip)
-5. Import the Sample Application in Eclipse from SDK.
+5. Opne Unity Package in unity.
 5. Open the SampleAppActivity.java file of sample project and make the following changes.

 ```